Control in Road

-In this project, engineers and researchers, experts from different disciplines, formed a consortium to develop and evaluate methods to prevent the spread of invasive alien plant species during road construction and maintenance.
+In this project, engineers and researchers, with expertise from different disciplines, formed a consortium aimed at developing and evaluating methods to prevent the spread of invasive alien plant species (IAPs) during road construction and maintenance.

-- Invasive alien species related to roads in Europe
+- Invasive alien plant species related to roads in Europe

 - Best practice guide